 You should not invest in an industry that you don’t understand at all simply because it looks profitable.
 You will have a hard time knowing what metrics need to be used and what they mean if you’re a complete outsider.

-When you have experience in an industry, it can be easy to spot opportunities to succeed.
+When you have experience in an industry, it can be easy to spot investment opportunities that will succeed.

 Furthermore, if you have a majority stake in a business you understand, you can easily take over the business if it needs to be resuscitated.
 It is advisable to do a background check on the key employees.